-We believe there are a lot of exciting opportunities for a potential new Minister or Deacon, who would join our current ministry team in inspiring our love and worship of God, and in encouraging and building on current and new initiatives.
-The opportunities are many and varied, and involvement would be according to the new Minister's or Deacon's own strengths, gifts and interests.
-We would welcome an additional Minister or Deacon to assist in our goals of supporting the aging community, children, youth and families, and also in our desire to reach out to, connect with and help to meet the needs of the local community as well as those further afield.
+We believe there are a lot of exciting opportunities for a potential new Minister, Deacon or Pastor, who would join our current ministry team in inspiring our love and worship of God, and in encouraging and building on current and new initiatives.
+The opportunities are many and varied, and involvement would be according to the new Minister's, Deacon's or Pastor's own strengths, gifts and interests, although a passion for working with and supporting young people would be highly valued.
+We would welcome an additional member of our ministry team to assist us in meeting our ministry goals of supporting current members and families, and also in our desire to reach out to, connect with and help to meet the needs of the local community and those further afield.